Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 <img src="{{ site.baseurl }}/assets/images/autonomy-diagram.png" alt="Autonomy" style="width: 90%;" />

-Code factories frequently orphan technical debt and that makes it a great place to start.
 Perhaps you already have a meeting like a retro or a hack-a-thon whose time can be reclaimed with something more effective.

 The point is you don't have to fix all of your process at once.
 The bottom-up work can be done in parallel with top-down.
 Some suggestions for the new process: